H-R3da/S.T.S_v6/README.md

 ## 👏 Acknowledgments

-> - This project idea was mainly inspired by Color Switch using shapes instead of colors.
+> - The project idea was mainly inspired by Color Switch using shapes instead of colors.

 ---